qalearning/qakf-labs/labs05/lab5.md

 20. Take a 10-minute break.

 21. Check logs.
 We won't be able to use our clever bash script from earlier because the CronJob creates the jobs, which create the pods, so each `job-name` label is unique.
-Let's start by get all pods.
+Let's start by `get`ting all pods.

 <details><summary>show command</summary>
 <p>